AlmaKnudson/Senior-Project-Team-Prism/README.md

 ---------------------------------
 * Clone the repository on github at https://github.com/AlmaKnudson/Senior-Project-Team-Prism.git
 * Install Android Studio 1.1.0 and the Android SDK
+* Choose to open an existing project
+* Open the "Android/PrismLights" folder
 * Open the Android SDK manager and install:
   + Android Support Library 22.1.1
   + Android Support Repository 14